 It wasn’t.
 The phone suddenly picked up a signal though, and I got directions to the postcode I’d tapped in.
-The app took us to this farm house steading but no sign of Dyemill Lodges to be seen.
+The app took us to this farm house steading but no sign of our lodge could be seen.
 Hmmm… This postcode might cover a fair area around here.
 Back to driving around the vicinity, hoping for a glimpse of a sign of our destination.

 Five minutes later I screeched the brakes on at the peak of one bend, spotting the correct wordage on a wooden sign out of the corner of my eye.
 Bingo, we’d found it.